facts about Napoleon

 9 Brilliant Facts about Napoleon Bonaparte

-When it comes to French history, Napoleon Bonaparte is a name that many people are likely to recognize.
+When it comes to French history, Napoleon Bonaparte is a name that many people are likely to recognise.
 The self-proclaimed emperor was bombastic both on the battlefield as well as in his fascinating portraits – but how much do you really know about this military giant?
 Here are some fun facts about Napoleon Bonaparte that could surprise you.

 1. Napoleon and Beethoven had beef!